flngsquirrl/SPractice/README.md

 ## Intro

 How do you practice?
 Do you prefer workout or yoga?
-Well, good news are, you can combine or alternate.
+Well, good news is you can combine or alternate.
 And use your time wisely.

 This is an application for you personal practice.